History of broadcasting in Australia: Newspaper columns

 The early days of radio were characterised by intense public interest which was reflected in extensive coverage city and regional newspapers.
 Particularly in the cities, but occasionally in the larger regional centres, this often led to regular weekly columns devoted specifically to radio.
 These columns often attracted large followings.
-Mostly the columnist used pseudonyms and many of these remain unidentified to this day.
+Mostly the columnists used pseudonyms and many of them remain unidentified to this day.

-In Trove, sponsored by the National Library of Australia, we are fortunate to have one of the world's most extensive digital collections of Newspapers.
+In Trove, sponsored by the National Library of Australia, is one of the world's most extensive digital collections of Newspapers.
 This has allowed unprecedented ready access to this material.